 systemctl status plexmediaserver

-A healthy service shows Active: active (running):
+A healthy service displays Active: active (running) in the output:

 ● plexmediaserver.service - Plex Media Server

-Loaded: loaded (/lib/systemd/system/plexmediaserver.service; enabled)
+Loaded: loaded (/usr/lib/systemd/system/plexmediaserver.service; enabled; preset: enabled)

 Active: active (running)